Tam Paton: Biography

 he was the son of a potato merchant.
 Paton initially drove a truck to aid the Bay City Rollers financially.
 He guided the band through to their period of success during the mid-1970s, nurturing their image of being the "boys next door".
 He was responsible for beginning a myth that the band members preferred drinking milk to alcohol, in order to cultivate a clean, innocent image.
 However, vocalist Les McKeown later said Paton introduced the band members to drugs.
 "When we got a wee bit tired, he'd give us amphetamines," McKeown recalled in 2005.
 "He'd keep us awake with speed, black bombers.
 You end up almost showing off to each other what stupid drugs you've taken."

-In 1979, Paton was fired as manager, and subsequently developed a multi-million pound real estate business based in Edinburgh, Scotland.
+In 1979, Paton was fired as manager, and subsequently developed a multi-million-pound real estate business based in Edinburgh, Scotland.

 In the late 1970s Paton managed the band Rosetta Stone, and had a romantic relationship with the guitarist Paul Lerwill, who later changed his name to Gregory Gray.

-Paton was openly gay and was involved in a number of legal controversies which related to his sexuality.
-In 1982, he was convicted of gross indecency with two teenage boys aged 16 and 17, below what was then the legal age of consent of 21, and served one year of a three-year prison sentence.
+In his autobiography I Ran With The Gang: My Life In And Out Of The Bay City Rollers (2018), Alan Longmuir suggests Paton benefited from friendships with politicians, police officers and senior members of the justiciary, and wrote of his fears that more will emerge about Paton that will show “his depravity ran deeper than we currently know”.